stackBlock/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+Prototypes are for checking your data, It is important to check and make sure that type of data is what it is suppose to be.

 - [ ] Describe a life-cycle event in React?

+Mounting-(constructor, DidMount, render, updating the DOM), Updating-(New props, Set State, render, DidUpdate) Unmounting-(WillUnmount)

 - [ ] Explain the details of a Higher Order Component?

+an HOC is a component(function) that call another Component(function)

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+reactstrap - an addition to the bootstrap library that has some automatically styled components for you to use.
+CSS in js - put CSS directly into your js files, you can potentialy just use js files with formating.

 ## Project Setup